Before classes start, there are Welcome Days when new Dawson students get a first look at the tools and resources offered by the college.

-There are numerous reasons why you haven’t received your Welcome Week letter and here are some of the reasons: Your mailing address is incorrect.
-Your letter was lost in the mail.
-Whatever the reason may be, please check the website for the Welcome Week schedule and attend the session that applies to you.
+There are numerous reasons why you haven’t received your Welcome Day letter, such a later registration to a program causing you to miss the first batch of invitation letters.
+Whatever the reason may be, please check the Welcome Day schedule here ((hyperlink: https://www.dawsoncollege.qc.ca/services/student-services/welcome-days) and attend the session that applies to you.

 Student ID card